-☐ Open the Basic Settings > Load/Save dialog.

-☐ In the table highlight the desired configuration profile.

-specified time.
-Afterwards, the device can be accessed again.

-If a dialog remains opened for a longer time, the in the meantime. n the values in the device have possibly changed ☐ To update the display in the dialog, click the button.
+lt a a dialog remains opened t or a long er time, , then th ne values s in the device have possibly change ∂ C in the mea antime.

+☐ To update the display in the dialog, click the 🕄 button.
 Unsaved information in the dialog is lost.
-Saving the settings Saving, transfers the changed settings to the volfollowing step: latile memory (RAM) of the device.
-Perform the ☐ Click the ✓ button.

-To keep the changed settings, even after restarting the device, perform the following steps:
+Saving the settings Saving, transfers the changed settings to the volatile memory (RAM) of the device. □ Click the ✓ button.
+To keep the changed settings, even after restarting the device, proceed as follows: ☐ Open the Basic Settings > Load/Save dialog. ☐ In the table highlight the desired configuration profile. ☐ When in the Selected column the checkbox is unmarked, click the ☐ button and then the Selectical item. ☐ Click the ■ button and then the Save item.

 Note: Unintentional changes to the settings can terminate the connection between your PC and the device.
 To keep the device accessible, enable the Undo configuration modifications function in the Basic Settings > Load/Save dialog, before changing any settings.
-Using the function, the device continuously checks if it can still be reached from the IP address of your PC.
-If the connection is lost, then the device loads the configuration profile saved in the non-volatile memory (NVM) after the
+Using the function, the device continuously checks if it can still be reached from the IP address of the user's PC.
+If the connection is lost, then the device loads the configuration profile saved in the non-volatile memory (NVM) after the specified time.
+Afterwards, the device can be accessed again.